jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/07/business/economy/july-jobs-report.html.html.md

 percentage points from its peak in May — but still more than double its 5.8 percent rate in February.

-Joblessness for white workers eased to 9.2 percent in July.
-While that rate is up sharply from 3.1 percent in February, it has fallen about five percentage points from its April peak.

 </div>

 </div>